 Who Plans On Getting Sunburned?
 Nobody.

 It’s just one of those things that seems to happen without warning, SUNBURN.
 We’ve all been there, first day on vacation, you’re having the time of your life, nothing can go wrong… Except, when you get back to the hotel room and you look in the mirror, you suddenly realize you got way more sun than you thought.
 Now your mind is racing, “What am I going to do?
 Cancel all my plans?
-I’ll have to hide inside, while everyone else is having fun in the sun… I can’t go out looking like this!
+Hide inside while everyone else is having fun in the sun… I can’t go out looking like this!
 It’s humiliating!”

 Or hopefully, you’re one of the diligent few that remembered to reapply.
 Rather, it’s your friend or loved one, that’s now covered from head to toe with bright red sunburn.
 What can you do?
 Aloe Vera, right?
 It’s cheap and you can find it everywhere.
 Aloe just works so slowly.
 The irony is, no one ever thinks they’re going to get sunburned!
 Don’t wait until it’s too late!
-Prep your gear with The Original Sunburn Soap and wash away your sunburn woes.
+Prep your gear with The Original Sunburn Soap and wash away your sunburn woes after just one use!

 The Science Of Sunburn